cloud-barista/cb-coffeehouse/README.en.md

 ## Description/information sharing guide

-The method below is somewhat of a guide.
+This is a rough guide to mitigating unnecessary redundant contributions.

 ### Source/script sharing
   1. Create an issue in the Issues tab (please write the title clearly)